nextstrain/forecasts-viz/api.md

 An data point representing a model estimate for a variant.
 The properties defined directly here are not specific to any date.
-Date-specific estimates are specified via `temporal`
+Date-specific estimates are specified via `temporal` Extra properties (e.g. "ga") are added in a data-dependent manner.

 **Kind**: inner typedef of [<code>@nextstrain/evofr-viz</code>](#module_@nextstrain/evofr-viz)
 **Properties**